alandmoore/wcgbrowser/README.rst

 Option Name            Default Value      Explanation
 ====================== =================  ===============================================================================================================================================================================================================================================================
-silent                 False              When True, WCGBrowser will print immediately without showing the printing dialog box. orientation            "portrait"         Specifies printing in portrait or landscape orientation. size_unit              "millimeter"       Specifies what unit of measure used by the paper_size and margin variables.
+silent                 False              When True, WCGBrowser will print immediately without showing the printing dialog box. orientation            "Portrait"         Specifies printing in portrait or landscape orientation. size_unit              "Millimeter"       Specifies what unit of measure used by the paper_size and margin variables.
 Can be "millimeter", "point", "inch", "pica", "didot", "cicero", or "devicepixel". margins                (printer default)  Specifies the printer margins as a list in the form: [left, top, right, bottom].
 Example: [5, 3.5, 6, 2.4].
-Units are specified by the size_unit variable. paper_size             (printer default)  Specifies the paper size as a list in the form: [width, height].
+Units are specified by the size_unit variable.
+Set to None (or don't specify) to use the printer's defaults. paper_size             (printer default)  Specifies the paper size, either as a list in the form: [width, height], or as any of the named paper sizes supported by Qt.
 Example: [500, 650.5].
 Units are specified by the size_unit variable. resolution             (printer default)  Specifies the printer's resolution in ppi (pixels per inch). mode                   "screen"           Sets what resolution the printer will use, "screen": the screen's resolution (the default) or "high": the printer's maximum resolution
 ====================== =================  ===============================================================================================================================================================================================================================================================

+Paper sizes supported by Qt can be found at http://doc.qt.io/qt-5/qprinter.html.

 Bugs and Limitations
 ====================